What AI trend tracking means

 RadarAI is built for AI trend tracking with builders in mind.
 It aggregates curated AI feeds and open-source trend signals, then turns them into concise summaries with links to original sources.
 Updates are tagged and structured so you can scan quickly and decide what to read or try.
 The focus is on AI signals that are actionable: model releases, product changes, and ecosystem shifts that can affect what you build.

-You can use RadarAI as your main AI trend tracking hub, combine it with GitHub Trending for repo heat, or use the compare and methodology pages to see how it fits next to tools like Feedly or FutureTools.
+RadarAI works best as the signal layer in a broader stack.
+Use it with GitHub Trending for raw repo heat, use official changelogs for verification, and use the compare and methodology pages to see how it fits next to tools like Feedly or FutureTools.
 For a deeper definition of what counts as signal and how we filter noise, see RadarAI methodology.
 For a shortlist of tools, see best AI trend tracking tools.

 Comparison: AI trend tracking approaches